physiii/open-automation/README.md

+### This repository contains the relay portion of open-automation.
+Main function is to route and process data from devices and users.

-### **open-automation** is made from a cohesive set of web languages.
-NodeJS for general processing, socket.io communication, PHP for generating, setting, and retreiving model (mongodb) data, and websockets for transport on microcontrollers to live token based streaming with JSMPEG decoding.
-Interface is angularjs.
+### open-automation is made from a cohesive set of web languages.
+NodeJS for general processing, socket.io for bidirectional communication.
+NodeJS is used for generating, setting, and retreiving model (mongodb) data.
+Websockets is used for transport on microcontrollers.
+Live token based streaming with JSMPEG decoding on camera devices.
+Web interface is angularjs.
 Android app for location beacons.

 Software for controlling cameras, dead bolts, garage openers, lights, thermostats, media, glass break, and sends alerts via text message.
-Camera and files are proxied out the port you set with -p [port].
-Forward that port on your router to gain access to files and camera using remote tokens.

 ### update: now supports streaming from behind routers, this is done through websockets; so no port forwarding necessary!